getappmap/install-action/README.md

 To see a step-by-step example of how to install this action into your software project, [review the official AppMap Documentation](http://appmap.io/docs/analysis/in-github-actions).

-GitHub action to install AppMap.
+This is a GitHub action to install and configure AppMap.
+It will do the following things:

 - Install the AppMap tools (CLI)
 - (Optional) Install the AppMap library for the language and build system (e.g. Java + Maven, Ruby + Bundler,